Bharathkarnati2/bookstore/bookstore/TESTREADME.md

   pytest --cov=bookstore tests/
 ```

-#### Run test coverage from bookstore and htmlcov folder will be created so in that index.html will give complete details of Coverage in HTML report
+#### To generate a detailed test coverage report in HTML format, run:
+This command runs all tests and generates a coverage report in an htmlcov/directory.
+Index.html report visually highlights which lines of code are tested and which are not.
 ```bash
   pytest --cov=bookstore  --cov-report=html tests/
 ```